 In state-of-the-art shelters, all cats are essentially in quarantine.
 Under less than ideal conditions, cats should be kept in quarantine for a minimum of 3 weeks (considering cats incubating FPV or FCV infections or reactivating latent FHV infections, and while their vaccination becomes effective).
-Considering the risk of FIV and FeLV infections, where all incoming cats are routinely screened (e.g. in high risk areas), quarantine should not be shorter than 6 weeks (the period for FIV seroconversion and for becoming FeLV antigenemic may be long).
+Considering the risk of FIV and FeLV infections, where all incoming cats are routinely screened (e.g. in high risk areas), ideally quarantine should not be shorter than 6 weeks (the period for FIV seroconversion and for becoming FeLV antigenaemic may be long).
 Cats showing any signs of infectious disease should be moved immediately to the isolation facilities.

 Cats showing signs of infectious disease or testing positive for e.g. FeLV must be isolated.
 Isolation areas have to be strictly separate from the quarantine area and other residents, preferably in a separate building.

-Each room for cat accommodation must include a sufficient number of litter trays: one tray for each adult cat plus one extra).
+Each room for cat accommodation must include a sufficient number of litter trays: one tray for each adult cat plus one extra.
 Litter trays should be placed away from food and water bowls.
 Also sufficient food and water bowls, beds, scratching posts, toys and hiding areas should be provided.

 The use of cages should be restricted to special circumstances, like medical indications (e.g. during quarantine period, after surgery or injuries, in the isolation facilities); regional legislation about the adequate size of cages must be considered.

-In all accommodations, attention must be paid to provide a suitable environmental temperature (10-29 °C), good air quality (10-12 exchanges per hour), prevention of noise and other stressful (Hurley, 2005; Geret et al., 2011).
+In all accommodations, attention must be paid to provide a suitable environmental temperature (10-29 °C), good air quality (10-12 exchanges per hour), prevention of noise and other stressful factors (Hurley, 2005; Geret et al., 2011).

 During evolution, cats have assumed a solitary lifestyle.
 Animal density in rescue shelters should therefore be kept as low as possible, as the prevalence of pathogenic micro-organisms and consequently infectious disease is correlated with population density and size.
 In ideal shelters, cats are housed individually or only together with cats from the same original household.

 Groups should be kept stable, as far as this is achievable with the turnover / adoption of cats by new owners.
-Kittens should be kept in a special quarantine facility together with only their litter mates, and without contact to adults other than their queens.
-High animal density does not only increase the risk of infectious diseases, but may also produce stressful situations.
+Kittens should be kept in a special quarantine facility together with only their litter mates, and without contact with adults other than their queens.
+High animal density not only increases the risk of infectious diseases, but may also produce stressful situations.
 No formula for the recommended number of cats per group can be given, as additional elements like environmental enrichment and the quality of care may have a great influence.